jordanbell2357/jordanbell2357.github.io/_examples/euler-algebra-IX.md

 therefore necessarilv follows, that, if we know one of the values, the other is easily found.

-696. We have at present COllsidered the case, in which the two values of $$x$$ are positive, and which requires the second term of the equation to have the sign $$-$$, and the third term to have the sign $$+$$.
+696. We have at present considered the case, in which the two values of $$x$$ are positive, and which requires the second term of the equation to have the sign $$-$$, and the third term to have the sign $$+$$.
 Let us also consider